 - 1.10 On 14 May 2019, the Middleton St George Neighbourhood Area was designated by Darlington Borough Council.
 The plan area comprises the parish of Middleton St George, excluding land at Teesside International Airport, see figure 1.
 The process of preparing the plan began in the spring of 2019, when residents were asked for feedback on a draft vision and objectives for the plan.
 This was informed by earlier work undertaken by the former Middleton St George Parish Council that existed prior to parish boundary changes in 2016. - 1.11 Early engagement informed the preparation of a pre-submission draft plan, which was subject to consultation from September to November 2020.
-The draft plan identified: - The context in which the plan has been prepared an overview of Middleton St George, the opportunities and challenges for the plan to address; - A positive vision for the future of the Middleton St George Neighbourhood Plan area; - How the vision of the plan will be delivered through planning policies i.e. the policies that will be used to determine planning applications within the plan area providing a framework for sustainable development; and - How the vision of the plan will be delivered through community actions i.e. measures which are intended to encourage action and influence decisions taken by relevant bodies. - 1.12 The period covered by the plan is to 2036, this aligns with the emerging Darlington Local Plan.
+The draft plan identified: - The context in which the plan has been prepared an overview of Middleton St George, the opportunities and challenges for the plan to address; - A positive vision for the future of the Middleton St George Neighbourhood Plan area; - How the vision of the plan will be delivered through planning policies i.e. the policies that will be used to determine planning applications within the plan area providing a framework for sustainable development; and - How the vision of the plan will be delivered through community actions i.e. measures which are intended to encourage action and influence decisions taken by relevant bodies. - 1.12 The period covered by the plan is to 2036, this aligns with the Darlington Local Plan.
 During this period, the neighbourhood plan will be reviewed and updated where required. - 1.13 The plan was amended to take account of the representations received on the pre-submission draft plan and submitted to Darlington Borough Council for examination.
-A consultation statement has been prepared, this sets out how engagement has informed the submission draft plan and is available on our website alongside the other background documents that have informed the preparation of the plan: http://middleton-st-george.org.uk/neighbourhood-plan/
+A consultation statement has been prepared, this sets out how engagement has informed the submission draft

-1.14 In January 2022, Darlington Borough Council appointed an examiner to conduct the examination of the plan.
+- plan and is available on our website alongside the other background documents that have informed the preparation of the plan: http://middleton-st-george.org.uk/neighbourhood-plan/ - 1.14 In January 2022, Darlington Borough Council appointed an examiner to conduct the examination of the plan.
 The examination concluded that the plan met all necessary legal tests, subject to some modifications being made.
-Those changes are incorporated into this version of the plan, which will now be the subject of a local referendum in which people eligible to vote in Middleton St George Parish will be given the opportunity to decide whether the plan should be brought into legal force and then used in making decisions on planning applications.
+Those changes are incorporated into a version of the plan, which was subject of a local referendum on 11 August 2022.
+The majority of those who voted were in favour of making the neighbourhood plan.
+The plan has been brought into force legally and will be used in making decisions on planning applications in the neighbourhood area.